 The Company and its subsidiaries file U.S., state, and foreign income tax returns in jurisdictions with various statutes of limitations.
 The California Franchise Tax Board is currently conducting an examination of the Company's California income tax returns for 2006 and 2007.
 The Internal Revenue Service is currently conducting an examination of the Company's U.S. income tax return for 2009.
-The Company is also subject to various income federal tax examinations for the 2001 through 2010 calendar years due to the availability of net operating loss carryforwards.
+The Company is also subject to various income federal tax examinations for the 2001 through 2010 calendar years due to the availability of net operating loss carry forwards.
 The Company believes appropriate provisions for all outstanding issues have been made for all jurisdictions and all open years.
-However, because audit outcomes and the timing of audit settlements are subject to significant uncertainty, the Company's current estimate of the total amounts of unrecognized tax benefits could increase or decrease for all open years.
-Currently, the Company does not anticipate that there will be any material change in the recognized tax benefits within next twelve months.
+However, because audit outcomes and the timing of audit settlements are subject to significant uncertainty, the Company's current estimate of the total amounts of unrecognized tax benefits within next twelve months.